 Leverage can significantly enhance real estate investors’ returns during good times.
 That is when property prices are appreciating, and rents are rising or stable.
 This has been the case in New York City over the last several years.
 However, it can have devasting effects when the market turns downward.
 Therefore, if you are anticipating a downturn, you would be wise to use your monthly cash flow to pay down debt to put yourself in a stronger financial position.

 For starters, borrowed funds allow an investor to purchase a more expensive property.
-This amplifies your return on investment when prices are going up.
+Amplifies your return on investment when prices are going up.
 The use of leverage means higher monthly cash outflows for interest, and, during a market downturn, raises your financial risk.

 To see how this might work, assume you purchase an investment property for $1,000,000.
 You have an upbeat economic outlook and expect the real estate market will strengthen.
 Therefore, you decide to invest with a 10% down payment, financing $900,000.